cwchentw/yaccw/docs/wcd.md

 > wcd -
 ```

-You have to keep using `wcd` istead to vanilla `cd` because `wcd` tracks your last visited directory in a text file.
+You have to keep using `wcd` istead to vanilla `cd` because `wcd` tracks your last visited directory in a command prompt session variable.
 Use plain `cd` will lose correct visiting history recorded by `wcd`.

 ## Copyright